 4. Heart opening – Strengthen your erector spinae muscles

-Release your muscles with our Deep Release programme
+Release your muscles with our three-week yoga program: Deep release

-Try our three-week guided yoga programme which focuses on releasing tension within the muscles and fascia/connective tissues of the body, including the QL muscle!
+Follow our three-week guided yoga program, Deep Release, which focuses on releasing tension within the muscles and fascia/connective tissues of the body, including the QL muscle!
 We suggest three classes a week including Hatha, Yin and Yoga Nidra.
-Follow the programme here.